chrisconlin/Conlin_Latin102/quiz2.md

 Hercules was ordered by Eurystheus, who was the son of Sthenelus, to perform twelve labors.

 The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
-The brothers were violent Centaurs, who came to the wedding with Eurytion. translate the relative pronoun into Latin: qui identify the antecedent of the pronoun, and its gender and number: Centaurs (masculine, plural) identify the case of the Latin pronoun, and explain why it is in that case: we need the nominitive case as it is serves as the subject of the relative clause.
+The brothers were violent Centaurs who came to the wedding with Eurytion. translate the relative pronoun into Latin: quos identify the antecedent of the pronoun, and its gender and number: Centaurs (masculine, plural) identify the case of the Latin pronoun, and explain why it is in that case: we need the accusative case as it is referring to the Centaurs which is the direct object.

 Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
-Dexamenus was afraid of Eurytion, by whom Deanira was promised in marriage to. translate the relative pronoun into Latin: quo identify the antecedent of the pronoun, and its gender and number: Eurytion is the antecedent and it is masculine and singular. identify the case of the Latin pronoun, and explain why it is in that case: we are using the ablative because here we are using it as an ablative of agent construction.
+Dexamenus was afraid of Eurytion, by whom Deanira was promised in marriage to. translate the relative pronoun into Latin: [(a/ab)] + quo identify the antecedent of the pronoun, and its gender and number: Eurytion is the antecedent and it is masculine and singular. identify the case of the Latin pronoun, and explain why it is in that case: we are using the ablative because here we are using it as an ablative of agent construction.